sebseager/cryoem-picker-eval/README.md

 ### Hello! :wave:

-This repository (repo) contains installation guides, procedures, and patches for cryo-EM particle pickers, as followed during our experimentation for [TODO: FILL PAPER CITATION].
+This repository (repo) contains installation guides, procedures, and patches for cryo-EM particle pickers, as followed during our experimentation for [TODO: add paper citation].

 **:point_right: Please begin by referring to the [wiki](../../wiki).**